Municipal committees

 Traffic problem

-If you are concerned about a speed issue or other traffic problems on local streets in your neighbourhood or elsewhere in Saint-Lambert, you can inform us by completing the request form available in the bciti+ online portal.
+If you are concerned about a speed issue or other traffic problems on local streets in your neighbourhood or elsewhere in Saint-Lambert, you can inform us by completing the request form available online.

 Upon receipt, your request will be analyzed to determine whether traffic calming or monitoring measures can be put in place.